 One common reason people delay getting a dog is that they must be away from home for long hours.
 In the past, that might have prevented people from getting a dog altogether or required a considerable budget for daytime care options (typically dog walkers or doggie daycares).
 With the recent shift to work-from-home/work-from-anywhere, this barrier has been removed for many people and has resulted in an increase in the demand for, adoptions of, and purchases of pet dogs.

-The second unique characteristic of 2020 and 2021 is the continued reduction in global travel/tourism due to the pandemic.
+The second unique characteristic of is the reduction in global travel/tourism due to the ability to work remotely.
 If you’re not going to be travelling around the world for 4-6 weeks this year or, possibly, the next two years, now may be the time to get that dog you’ve always wanted.

 For all these reasons, I think it’s safe to say the demand for training and enrichment-related products and services for pet dogs is going to continue to grow into 2023 and beyond.
 If you’ve been thinking about a career change, now is the time to make the move.